briansworth/dev/_posts/2017-6-17-PowerShell-And-Vim.md

 # Search for it
 Find-Package -Name PSReadline

-# install it
+# install it with -Force to overwrite the older version if you have it
-Install-Package -Name PSReadline
+Install-Package -Name PSReadline -Force
 ```

 <p>